Got granola? Lose the boring bowl and give your soda bread an easy and delicious makeover with this Blueberry Granola Soda Bread recipe.

 - ½ cup blueberry granola

 - ¼ cup demerara sugar

-- 3 Tb unsalted butter, chilled and cut into small pieces
+- 3 tablespoons unsalted butter, chilled and cut into small pieces

 - ¾ cup plain yogurt

-- Sift together flour, baking soda, and baking powder.
+- In a large bowl, sift together flour, baking soda, and baking powder.
 Stir in granola and demerara sugar.
 Mix in butter with a pastry cutter or use fingers until thoroughly combined.
 Set aside.